sap218/hugo-test/content/posts/DRAFTwrangler.md

 ## Background

 During the final writing stages of [my PhD]({{< ref "the-phd" >}}) I started the job hunt!
-In May 2022, only a few days after completing the thesis, I started my position as a Data Wrangler at the University of Oxford.
+In May 2022, only a few days after completing the thesis, I began the Data Wrangling position at the University of Oxford.

-I was in the Big Data Institute...

 {{< figure src="/wrangler/bdi.jpg" width=550 alt="bdi" >}}

+I was located at the Big Data Institute (BDI) working on the Oxford-Novartis Collaboration.
+The collaboration involved clinical trial studies on patients with Multiple Sclerosis (MS). [cite annie's paper https://pmc.ncbi.nlm.nih.gov/articles/PMC8590765/]

+My role as a Data Wrangler was to produce derivations of the data for specific projects.

+## Git

+One of my major achievements was encouraging the use of GitLab in the wider team for reproducibility.

-## The Job
+## RShiny

-+ Rshiny
-+ Reproducibility
+Another major outcome was the creation of the MS Data Dashboard

 ## Papers